apigee/api-platform-samples/learn-edge/apikey-security-2/README.md

 ### Prerequisites

-* If you haven't already, be sure to perform the [prerequisites](https://github.com/apigee/api-platform-samples/tree/master/learn-edge#prerequisites).
+* Be sure to perform the [prerequisites](https://github.com/apigee/api-platform-samples/tree/master/learn-edge#prerequisites), if you haven't already, b
-* If you haven't already, do the provisioning steps in the [apikey-security-1](../apikey-security-1) example.
+* Also, be sure to do the provisioning steps in the [apikey-security-1](../apikey-security-1) example.

 ### Deploy it